vocksel/import/README.md

-# import()
+# import("./Module")

 This module allows you to write paths for Roblox instances like you do on the filesystem.

-Having to constantly type `script.Parent` with varying levels of `.Parent` is tedious and leads to lengthy lines.
-Getting individual members of a module is also troublesome, as you have to assign each one to a variable after requiring.

-This module aims to fix that by providing a concise syntax for writing import paths that closely resembles what's used on the filesystem, as well as taking inspiration from the `import { foo } from "module"` syntax from JavaScript.
+Having to constantly type `script.Parent` with varying levels of `.Parent` is tedious and can produce excessively long lines.
+This module aims to fix this by providing a concise syntax for writing import paths that closely resembles what's used on the filesystem.

 ## Installation